jlangr/ccode2/continuous-design.md

 We've worked on many systems that were two-to-three times as large as they might have been due to rampant code duplication.
 Oh, the days of getting paid by the line of code!
 (Just kidding.
 It never happened for any of us.)

-One example included an operating room scheduling system, which by definition needed to do a lot of work with dates.
+One example included an operating room scheduling system, which by definition needed to do a lot of work with dates and timestamps.
 Among many other amusements, we found a common five-line piece of (old school) Java date handling logic.
 These five lines were repeated in over fifty places throughout the code.
 Add to our list of costs a dramatic increase in effort to replace one library with another.

-Extract-and-move is once again our trustworthy workhorse for beginning to tackle duplication problems:
+Extract-and-move is once again our trustworthy workhorse for tackling duplication problems:

 * Identify a clump of implementation detail that represents a singular concept
 * Extract it to a function.